funnbot/deya_notes/Characters/Juliet.md

 # Cutscenes

 ## Early Game
-Don’t know how we are gonna implement these just yet but one of the first ones I want the player to experience after meeting juliet
+Don’t know how we are gonna implement these just yet but one of the first ones I want the #PC  to experience after meeting Juliet.
+The #PC  will come across Juliet in her garden where she will call the #PC  over. “ Hey! #PC !”
+She waves her right arm in the air slightly vigorously excited to see the #PC and potentially make a new friend.
+If the #PC